The Perfect Valentine’s Day Gifts for Every Stage of a Relationship

 Dating one to three months: Fine chocolates

 Congratulations on being an official couple!
 Since your relationship is just getting started, gifts should be casual and simple—and it’s the perfect time to show you’ve been paying attention to the things they like.
 “Chocolates and perfume are perfect for up to three months,” says Susan Trombetti, matchmaker and CEO of Exclusive Matchmaking.
 Consider a scented candle of their favorite flavor, a coffee mug with a cute saying filled with their favorite sweets, or a bottle of wine he or she enjoyed on one of your previous dates.
-If your new love interest has a sweet tooth, don’t risk getting one of these 8 types of Valentine’s Day candy everyone secretly hates (including cheap grocery store chocolate boxes)—instead, choose a box of 19 assorted chocolates from Godiva.
-If they’re not a fan of chocolates, try out these gifts any boy will love.
+If your new love interest has a sweet tooth, don’t risk getting one of these 8 types of Valentine’s Day candy everyone secretly hates (including cheap grocery store chocolate boxes)—instead, choose a box of 14 assorted chocolates by renowned chocolatier Fritz Knipschildt (the pink textured heart-shaped box is the perfect keepsake once all the chocolates are gone).

 Dating three to six months: Relationship game